Applying to Harvard Kennedy School

 Applying to graduate school is an exciting process.
 It is also time intensive.
 Stay informed of all the steps you’ll need to take to meet our academic and professional prerequisites and submit a competitive—and complete—application to Harvard Kennedy School.
 Explore these pages.
 Now is the time.

-The application deadline for admission to the 2020-2021 academic year was Tuesday, December 3, 2019 at 5 p.m.
-EST. There is one application deadline each year for fall enrollment only.
+The application for admission to the 2021-2022 academic year will become available in September 2020, the application deadline will be in early December.
+There is one application deadline each year for fall enrollment only.
 We do not offer spring admission.

 Your complete application to one of our master’s programs will include the following:

 - Online application

 - Essays, which vary by program (see previous essay topics)

 - Additional analytic resume or statement, which vary by program